 Chip Authentication

 Chip Authentication (CA, BSI TR-03110) cryptographically binds the MAI-signed identity to the card's physical chip.
-It is required for any server-side verification flow.
+It is required for any server-side verification flow (SSO).

 Why it is necessary